What Makes a Good User Story - Part 1

 As a banking customer, I want to deposit money via the ATM, so that I gain time and convenience by not going inside the bank and waiting in line.

-User stories, when written correctly and with enough detail, are estimable by the team.
+User stories, when written correctly and with enough detail, are estimable by the team and provide clear direction.
 This means that there’s enough detail for the team to understand what they’re building and why, and also enough to give the team direction on how they will design and deliver the story.
 If the team can’t estimate a story, it invariably comes down to too many questions and lack of information.
-Either a spike needs to be executed first, you need to talk to your Product Owner for clarity, or your story is just missing details.
+Either a spike needs to be executed first, you need to talk to your Chief Product Owner for clarity, or your story is just missing details.
 Stories that aren’t estimable don’t get picked up and thus contain no value.

 Lastly, every user story should be testable.
 This sounds simple but is often something that’s overlooked.
 First, every agile team worth its chops includes “test complete” in their checklist of calling a story “done”—there might be varying levels of definitions as far as how much unit testing, integration testing, or test cases were written and performed so that the story passes the team’s standard of TDD, but there’s always testing to ensure code meets quality.